nicolasdeffense/eo-toolbox/README.md

 # EO-Toolbox

-EO-Toolbox is a set of Jupyter Notebooks that explains in detail the different steps to process Sentinel-2 images using `Python 3.6`
+EO-Toolbox is a set of `jupyter notebooks` that explains in detail the different steps to process Sentinel-2 images using `Python 3.6`

+1. Download Sentinel images with `sentinelsat`
 1. Pre-processing Sentinel-2 images
 3. Deriving biophysical Indicators (e.g. NDVI, NDWI,...)
 4. Designing srategies to split in-situ data into a calibration and a validation datasets
 5. Creating classification with Random Forest

 ## Jupyter Notebooks